 - Start publishing content!
 The reason you began blogging in the first place was to share your ideas, insights, and photographs…whatever moves you is what should drive your posts.
 Don’t worry about having your first post be pristine and perfect; nobody’s ever is.
 My first post was quick and easy chicken francaise.
 Although it is a fabulously delicious dish, the photos my iPhone 4s took really don’t stand up to the work I’ve been able to do with my DSLR, a Nikon D3200.
 I’ve had it since December 2014 and it really is a great camera to grow with.

 - Engage in social media!
 One of the best ways to show the world that you have awesome content is to share it on social media.
 Make use of the networks you already have established and go from there.
-Facebook, Pinterest, Instagram, Twitter, YouTube and Google+ all have great platforms that allow you to share your content in different ways.
+Facebook, Pinterest, Instagram, Twitter, and YouTube all have great platforms that allow you to share your content in different ways.
 You don’t have to be a pro at all of them (at least not at first!) but it does help to spread your content across multiple platforms and reach a greater amount of readers/viewers!
 Find me on my favorite social media sites by clicking on the social icons at the top of my page!

 - Always be a work in progress.
 I’m not sure if it’s just my own personal philosophy, but I always like to be a little better than I was yesterday/accomplish something I wasn’t able to do the day before.
 If you work hard, you will eventually succeed.
 Buy yourself a planner that gets you excited for blogging (or everyday life tasks…I’m not here to judge!)
 Dig out that pack of mini sticky notes and jot down a bunch of post ideas and move them around on a calendar.
 Do what works for you, but also make sure that you’re actually doing the work.
 Plan out a blogging schedule, set up a routine, rinse and repeat.